What is UL AWM?

 You can search for and review the style pages for each using the UL iQ for Appliance Wiring Materials database.

-Here are just some of the AWM styles available from Right Hand Industrial in both flexible and high flexing constructions:
+Below are just some examples of the AWM styles and series available from Right Hand Industrial in both FLEXIBLE and HIGH FLEXING constructions:

 1015 2464 20201